Bile23/Immigration-Trends-to-Canada/README.md

  # 📊 Visualizations Included

+ - ✅ Line Graph
+I compare immigration trends from the top 5 countries contributing the most immigrants to Canada
  - ✅ Stacked Area Plot – Top 5 Countries
 We transformed a basic line plot into a stacked area plot to better visualize cumulative trends in immigration from the top 5 contributing countries.
 Area plots are stacked by default in pandas.